Loans

 Repayment

 Repayment is deferred until the student graduates or drops below half-time enrollment status.
 Interest will accrue during deferment.
 The student’s loan servicer will contact them about when the first payment is due.
-For more information, see the Repaying Your Student Loans section below.Undergraduate Students
+For more information, see the Repaying Your Student Loans section on our Loans FAQs webpage.

 *All “Maximum Total Debt” amounts (lifetime limits) include both DIRECT and FFELP subsidized and unsubsidized loans.